sabo-ibm/OCP4.10.56-install-GCP-Shared-VPC/README.md

            export IMAGE_SOURCE=gs://rhcosbucket/rhcos-4.10.3-x86_64-gcp.x86_64.tar.gz
            gcloud compute images create "${INFRA_ID}-rhcos-image" --source-uri="${IMAGE_SOURCE}"

-30. Let’s set the CLUSTER_IMAGE env to be called later by the node creation commands.
+32. Let’s set the CLUSTER_IMAGE env to be called later by the node creation commands.

         export CLUSTER_IMAGE=(`gcloud compute images describe ${INFRA_ID}-rhcos-image --format json | jq -r .selfLink`)

-31. Let’s set the BOOTSTRAP_IGN env to be called in the next step of bootstrap node creation.
+33. Let’s set the BOOTSTRAP_IGN env to be called in the next step of bootstrap node creation.

         export BOOTSTRAP_IGN=`gsutil signurl -d 1h service-account-key.json gs://${INFRA_ID}-bootstrap-ignition/bootstrap.ign | grep "^gs:" | awk '{print $5}'`

-32. Now we create the bootstrap node itself using the relevant Deployment Manager template.
+34. Now we create the bootstrap node itself using the relevant Deployment Manager template.
 The below commands will create the bootstrap node, a public IP for it, and an empty instance group for the bootstrap node:
+    ! run bootsrap_vm.sh

     1. Create the `.yaml` config file for the bootstrap node deployment:

            cat <<EOF >04_bootstrap.yaml